skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/PuttingTogether/Week1.md

 __Stick to the agenda.__ During meetings, discussions can sometimes go off topic or take longer than expected.
 As a project manager, it is your job to keep the meeting on track by redirecting discussions to the items on the agenda.

 __Follow up after the meeting.__ After the meeting, make sure to send out a meeting summary featuring the meeting notes and any action items.

+## Milestones
+* Create milestones from the project as a whole
+* Set deadlines for each milestones